Healthy Homes Assessment Brooklyn

 Brooklyn Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory to all Brooklyn and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory for all Brooklyn and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate compliance with all Healthy Homes Standard that apply or will apply during the tenure of an apartment rental.
+• Property managers and landlords must keep records that prove conformance with any Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.

 From July 1st 2021

-• Private landlords and property managers have to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Private landlords and property managers are required to make sure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied tenant.

 Unreasonable Gaps & Holes